dupeone/kinetic-airport-sculpture/README.md

 ![Preview](media/KINETIC_still.jpg)

 *An exploration of translating invisible systems into physical motion.*
+A study in motion, translation, and physical presence.
 ---

 Four rods move continuously — responding to the flow of people arriving and departing across New York City.